beep-boop-studio/smiler/README.md

 2. Support us on Patreon at  **https://www.patreon.com/beepboopstudio/**
 3. Join the development team at **https://www.studiobeepboop.com/contact/**

 Whatever option you choose, you have our utmost gratitude.
 Here's to greater projects and higher hopes!
+**NOTE: Please comply with the requirements listed in the LICENSE file.**

 ## Getting the Bot
 ### Head to our website